 1 row in set

-You can also access the external table just like a regular table.
-When you query an external table, the system reads the external file by using the driver of the external table, parses the file according to the file format, converts the data into internal data types of OceanBase Database, and returns the data rows.
-Here is an example of querying the external table lineitem that is created just now.
+You can also access the external table like a regular table.
+When querying an external table, the system reads the external file directly through the driver layer, parses it according to the file format, converts it into internal data types of OceanBase Database, and returns the data rows.
+Here is an example of querying the external table lineitem:

 SELECT * FROM ext_t3;